Lundqvist, Kreider fuel Rangers past Ducks

 Henrik Lundqvist won a battle of former Vezina Trophy winners, Chris Kreider scored twice and the New York Rangers skated to a 5-1 victory over the visiting Anaheim Ducks on Sunday afternoon.
 The 2012 Vezina winner as the NHL's top goaltender, Lundqvist notched his 457th career win by stopping 19 of 20 shots as the Ducks generated very little pressure on the Swedish netminder.

-Mika Zibanejad tied for the NHL lead by recording his third shorthanded goal and added an assist, giving him five goals and four helpers in a five-game point streak.
-Artemi Panarin grabbed an assist to extend his point streak to seven games (seven goals, four assists) and has points in 24 of his last 27 games.
+Mika Zibanejad tied for the NHL lead by recording his third short-handed goal and added an assist, giving him five goals and four helpers in a five-game point streak.
+Artemi Panarin grabbed an assist to extend his point streak to seven games (seven goals, four assists) and has points in 23 of his last 27 games.

 The Rangers were playing the first of back-to-back contests.
 They face the Flyers in Philadelphia on Monday before their three-day holiday break.
 Sam Steel produced a goal for Anaheim, which ended its four-game road swing through the Tri-State area with a 1-3-0 mark.